-Massachusetts Water Resources Authority (MWRA)
+Massachusetts Water Resources Authority (MWRA) Self-certification approach

-Self-certification approach

-MWRA made the decision to issue its 2016 Series C refunding bonds as green bonds because the projects funded through this transaction assisted MWRA with meeting the requirements of the Clean Water Act and the Safe Drinking Water Act.
+MWRA made the decision to issue its 2016 Series C, 2016 Series D and 2017 Series C refunding bonds as green bonds because the projects funded through this transaction assisted MWRA with meeting the requirements of the Clean Water Act and the Safe Drinking Water Act.
 Proceeds of this transaction were utilized to refund bonds, which had funded a variety of wastewater and drinking water projects.
 The wastewater projects included construction of the Deer Island Wastewater Treatment Plant and combined sewerage overflow treatment facilities and storage tunnels.
 These projects were important components to the cleanup of Boston Harbor.
 Drinking water projects included the construction of the John J. Carroll Water Treatment Plant, MetroWest Water Supply Tunnel and coverage storage facilities to eliminate the use of open reservoirs.
-Information on the other types of projects funded through these bonds can be found in Appendix F of the 2016 Series B and C Official Statement.
+Information on the other types of projects funded through these bonds can be found in Appendix F of the 2016 Series B and C Official Statements for the series listed above.

-MWRA's plan of finance called for the issuance of new money and refunding bonds as part of this transaction.
+MWRA's plan of finance called for the issuance of new money and refunding bonds as part of 2016 Series B and C and the 2017 Series B and C transactions.
 The decision was made to issue the refunding series as green bonds since projects funded by the proceeds could be identified and future reporting would not be required.
 Both the green bonds and the bonds not labeled as green were sold to the market at the same time.

-As part of 2016 Series B and C transaction MWRA issued \$681.6 million of green bonds.
-MWRA did receive some additional interest from a fund that purchases green bonds during the marketing period.
+MWRA has issued approximately \$1.0 billion in green bonds comprised of \$681.6 million in 2016 Series C, \$104.3 million in 2016 Series D and \$254.7 million in 2017 Series C. MWRA did receive some additional interest from a fund that purchases green bonds during the marketing period.
 Unfortunately the investor was not interested in purchasing the bonds due to the low yields.
 MWRA did not observe any difference in yields between the green and non-green bonds.